Healthdirect Free Australian health advice you can count on.

 Key facts

-• Diabetes is a condition that occurs when the body cannot maintain healthy levels of sugar (glucose) in the blood.
+• Diabetes is a condition that occurs when your body can’t maintain healthy levels of glucose (sugar) in your blood.

-• Type 1 diabetes is diabetes caused by the immune system attacking and destroying the cells in the pancreas that normally produce insulin.
+• Type 1 diabetes is when your immune system attacks and destroys the cells in your pancreas that normally make insulin.

-• Type 1 diabetes cannot be cured but it can be managed with insulin injections and maintaining a healthy lifestyle.
+• Type 1 diabetes can’t be cured but it can be managed with insulin and maintaining a healthy lifestyle.

 What is type 1 diabetes?